-

 NSERC collects self-identification data from all applicants and co-applicants, which provides information on the diversity of the population applying for and receiving agency funds.
 This information will be collected as part of the full application.

 Eligibility conditions apply to applicants, co-applicants and institutions.
-CREATE grants are tenable only at NSERC-
+CREATE grants are tenable only at

 Contact the CREATE team if you are unsure about an initiative’s end date or the eligibility of applicants, co-applicants or institutions.

+Applicants must complete and submit the LOI (Form 187) using NSERC’s online system.
 For the international stream, only applicants whose research collaborators in Germany have achieved a successful Deutsche Forschungsgemeinschaft (DFG) International Research Training Group (IRTG) pre-proposal can submit an LOI.
 International stream applicants must submit an LOI with a title that references the international stream.
-Note that international stream applications are not included in your university’s allotment of LOIs that can proceed to the application stage.

 Please refer to the

 Before submitting Form 187, you must receive confirmation of your university’s endorsement of your LOI.
 This applies to both the regular and international streams.
+If you submit an LOI that is not endorsed by the university, it will be rejected.

 Research subject codes